shadowmoose/RedditDownloader/README.md

 content is lost.
 Even more so on Reddit, where accounts are constantly springing into existence - and then vanishing as quickly without a trace.
 How's anybody supposed to keep their cherished cat picture collection around with all this change?
-Well fear not, my data-hoarding friend, because Reddit Media Downloader is here for you!
+Well fear not, my data-hoarding friend, because Reddit Media Downloader is here for you!!

 ![RMD Preview Image](https://thumbs.gfycat.com/UniqueBigFinnishspitz-size_restricted.gif)